Nanny ‘Betrayed Mother For Shot At Fame’

 “That’s for fame?
 I was really surprised.
 I was really shocked.”

-The court has previously heard Kouider’s claims against Mr Walton and “shy” Miss Lionnet were outlandish and wholly true.
+The court has previously heard Kouider’s claims against Mr Walton and “shy” Miss Lionnet were outlandish and wholly untrue.

 She said she met her partner Ouissem Medouni, 40, at a French funfair when she was 18 and they had an on-off relationship.